-The Jewish Board’s Psychiatric Nurse Practitioner (PNP) Residency Program is a unique and pioneering one year program that provides a structured, nurturing training and learning environment for newly graduated PNPs.
+The Jewish Board’s Psychiatric Nurse Practitioner (NPP) Residency Program is a unique and pioneering one-year program that provides a structured, nurturing training and learning environment for newly graduated NPP.

-The year-long residency grooms PNPs to become clinical leaders at the agency, and in the field of mental health.
-The PNP Residency includes:
+The year-long residency grooms NPPs to become clinical leaders at the agency and in the field of mental health.
+The NPP Residency includes:

-- Enhanced, dedicated supervision and support.
-Residents spend most of their time in precepted clinical experiences, where they receive intensive supervision from seasoned PNPs and psychiatrists whose own clinical schedules are reduced in order to provide supervision throughout the day.
-Residents also work in mentored and specialty rotations, where they gain experience providing care to a diversity of clients, with regular supervision and support.
+- Enhanced supervision, and support, the heart of our NPP Residency Program.
+Residents spend the brunt of their time in precepted clinical experiences, where they receive dedicated supervision from seasoned NPPs and psychiatrists who provide individualized supervision throughout the day including evenings.
+Residents also work in specialty rotations, where they gain experience providing care to a diversity of clients, with regular supervision and support

-- In all clinical experiences, residents gradually build their caseloads, in order to avoid the “sink or swim” situation that newly graduated PNPs typically encounter.
+- In all clinical experiences, residents gradually build their caseloads, in order to avoid the “sink or swim” situation that newly graduated NPPs typically encounter.

 Residents are paid competitive salaries, with full benefits.
 Salaries are commensurate with the reduced caseload as part of the residency program.

-Residency candidates are interviewed by our Residency Staff at Jewish Board headquarters in midtown Manhattan.
+Residency candidates are interviewed by our Residency Staff.
 We will contact you to schedule interviews.

 For answers to some Frequently Asked Questions, click here.